-Jeff Mortimer of BNY Mellon Wealth Management applies an old lesson of planning for the “just-in-case" scenario to investing.
+Jeff Mortimer of BNY Mellon Wealth Mgmt applies an old lesson of planning for the “just-in-case" scenario to investing.
 While we are well-positioned for an election outcome similar to the current political backdrop, it is always best to thoughtfully consider and be prepared for the unexpected.

 When I was a kid, I was taught to think of my trunk as the “just-in-case” space in my car.
 My over-protective Italian mother had me load it full of winter clothes, blankets and jumper cables just in case of the unexpected.
 Needless to say I was prepared to be stranded by a winter storm, even when it was 75 degrees and sunny outside.